 Expats living in Ireland say that the transition from tourist to expat is not as easy as one would think -- from challenges making friends with the Irish to the rainy, gloomy weather.
 Expats who make the effort and take their time are rewarded with life-long Irish friends and a love of Ireland.
 (Read Article)

 Using the Foreign Housing Exclusion you can deduct the equivalent of foreign rents, utility bills (apart from telephone and cable), furniture rental, repairs, parking and more.
 There is a ceiling to the amount you can deduct and this ceiling is directly tied to the Foreign Earned Income Exclusion amount each year.
 For 2013, the maximum you can deduct is $29,280.
 However, if you live in a city with a higher cost of living, that amount can increase.
 (Read Full Tip)

-An expat parent's experiences with British international school of Houston in Houston, United States - from extracurriculars to facilities, parent organizations to pros and cons of attending British international school of Houston.
+An expat parent's experiences with International School Of San Salvador in San Salvador , El Salvador - from extracurriculars to facilities, parent organizations to pros and cons of attending International School Of San Salvador .
 (Read Report)